ralexrivero/react.js/README.md

 > Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

 - Jest will run all the test in the project with `.test.js` or `.spec.js` extension

+### react testing library

+> The React Testing Library is a very light-weight solution for testing React components.
+It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.

 ## Author